 Make the most of your trip to Racine County

-If you want to make a day visiting Racine County, check out our other landmarks such as the SC Johnson campus designed by Frank Lloyd Wright, or the largest operating lighthouse on Lake Michigan, Racine's award-winning beach, or Wisconsin's state pastry - the Danish Kringle - at one of our Danish bakeries, that's no problem.
-Contact our Group Tours Director, Eileen Arnold, at (262) 884 - 6407 or firstname.lastname@example.org to set up your visit today.
+If you want to make a day visiting Racine County, check out our other landmarks such as the SC Johnson campus designed by Frank Lloyd Wright, the largest operating lighthouse on Lake Michigan, Racine's award-winning beach, or Wisconsin's state pastry - the Danish Kringle - at one of our Danish bakeries.
+Contact Eileen Arnold, our Group Tour Manager, at firstname.lastname@example.org to set up your visit today.

 Important Visitor Guidelines

 - Individuals must be at least 14 years of age to tour the facility.